pdf-raku/Font-AFM-raku/README.md

 ### $afm.BBox

-Returns a hash table that maps from glyph names to bounding box information.
+Returns a hash table that maps from glyph names to bounding box information in relation to each glyph's origin.
 The bounding box consist of four numbers: llx, lly, urx, ury.

 ### $afm.stringwidth($string, $fontsize?, :kern, :%glyphs)